Author(s): Peter Roberts, Orrick

 Author Peter Roberts is the managing partner of the London office of leading US oil and gas law firm Andrews Kurth LLP.
 He is also the general editor of the Association of International Petroleum Negotiators’ Journal of World Energy Law & Business.

-Joint Operating Agreements, Third Edition: A Practical Guide is an essential addition to the library of any lawyers, commercial managers, advisers, engineers or financiers who are engaged in the development of petroleum exploration and production projects worldwide.
+Joint Operating Agreements, 3rd Ed: A Practical Guide is an essential addition to the library of any lawyers, commercial managers, advisers, engineers or financiers who are engaged in the development of petroleum exploration and production projects worldwide.